scrapinghub/web-poet/docs/intro/overview.rst

     debugging and easier automated testing.

--   Can be used with any Python web scraping framework or library that implements the :ref:`web-poet specification <frameworks>`, either directly or through a third-party plugin.
+-   Can be used with any Python web scraping framework or library that implements the :ref:`web-poet specification <spec>`, either directly or through a third-party plugin.
+See :ref:`frameworks`.